 Amsterdam's winter festival returns each year to illuminate the city's streets and waterways with bewitching light installations by international artists.
 Find out more about where, when and how to see this year's works!

 The sculptures can be spotted all over Amsterdam city centre for the duration of the festival, illuminating and transforming its familiar monuments in magical and surprising new ways.
-It's possible to find your own way around, but in order to view the festival in its best possible light two recommended routes have been created - a boat route and a walking route.
+You can make your own way through the installations, or follow recommended routes for boats, bikes or walking, which allow you to see the festival in its best light.

-The Water Colors route explores the festival in typical Amsterdam fashion - from the water.
+The Amsterdam Light Festival route explores the festival in typical Amsterdam fashion - from the water.
 Amsterdam Light Festival has a host of great partners offering cruises, all of which are easy to recognise by their ‘official partner’ flag - including specialist canal cruise company Stromma.
-For the 2017/18 event, 900 submissions were submitted by designers, architects and artists from 45 different countries.
-These submissions were whittled down to 35 artworks which make up the festival’s installations, one of which is 'thinline' by world famous Chinese artists and activist Ai Weiwei.